stevejarvis/orbit-mapper/README.md

 interactions between the nodes and controller happen only over ethernet and no additional OML measurements need to be made.

+## Getting Started
+See the [tutorial on the wiki](https://github.com/stevejarvis/orbit-mapper/wiki/Tutorial) for complete startup instructions in Orbit Lab.

 ## Design

 ![dia](https://github.com/stevejarvis/orbit-mapper/blob/master/doc/flow.png)